m-lab/locate/management/README.md

 It is the operator's responsibility to deploy the public JWK verifier key to all target servers.

+## Key Rotation

+Periodically, the signing key should be rotated.
+To ensure continuity of verification, clients must posess both the current and next verifier key.
+A successful key rotation would follow these steps:

+1. Create a new key pair.

+    `./create_encrypted_signer_key.sh ${PROJECT} $( date +%Y%m%d )`

+2. Distribute the new verifier key to all clients of the new signer key.

+    * Copy verifier key to k8s-support for ndt-server and access envelope.
+    * Create a new production release including the new key.

+3. Promote the new signer key.

+    * Copy signer key to locate app.yaml configs
+    * Create a new production release including the new key.

+Follow similar steps for rotating the monitoring key pairs.

 ## TODO

 * Describe JWK management for